The Semiclassical limit of $SU(3)$ Gauge Field Coherent States: Peakedness and Overlap Functions

 \section{Conclusion and Discussion}

 In this work, we have successfully generalized the construction of diffeomorphism-covariant gauge field coherent states from the well-established $SU(2)$ case to the physically crucial $SU(3)$ gauge group.
-This represents a significant step towards developing a semiclassical framework for non-Abelian Yang-Mills theories within the background-independent context of loop quantum gravity.
+This represents a significant step toward developing a semiclassical framework for non-Abelian Yang-Mills theories within the background-independent context of loop quantum gravity.

 The primary achievement of this paper is the explicit construction of $SU(3)$ coherent states using the heat kernel complexifier method.
 We detailed the necessary ingredients for this construction, including the dimensions of irreducible representation \eqref{eq:dimension}, eigenvalues of the Laplacian \eqref{eq:laplacian} for $SU(3)$ irreducible representations labeled by Dynkin indices $(p,q)$, and the corresponding character formula \eqref{eq:character}.
-The resulting coherent state wavefunction on a single edge is given by the sum over representations in \eqref{eq:SU3_coherent_state}.
+The resulting coherent state wave function on a single edge is given by the sum over representations in \eqref{eq:SU3_coherent_state}.

 The core of our analysis was dedicated to establishing the semiclassical properties of these states.
-Through a detailed asymptotic analysis in the limit $t\rightarrow 0 $, which involved extending the summation over representations via the Poisson summation formula and evaluating the resulting integrals via the method of steepest descent, we derived the leading-order expression for the coherent state \eqref{eq:coherent_final_asymptotics}.
+Through a detailed asymptotic analysis in the limit $t\rightarrow 0 $, which involved extending the summation over representations via the Poisson summation formula and evaluating the resulting integrals via the method of steepest descent, we derived the leading order expression for the coherent state \eqref{eq:coherent_final_asymptotics}.
 This expression was further refined by solving the matrix exponential problem for $SU(3)$, allowing us to express the state in terms of the magnitude parameter $\langle v \rangle$ and the determinant parameter $\eta$ of the complexified group element $gh^{-1}$, as shown in \eqref{eq:coherent_semi_final_1}.

 We numerically verified the essential peakedness property.
-Using Markov Chain Monte Carlo (MCMC) methods, we demonstrated that the probability density $p^t_g(h)$ defined in \eqref{eq:peakedness} is sharply peaked at the classical configuration $h=u$, where $g=Hu$ is the polar decomposition, as $t\rightarrow 0 $.
+Using MCMC methods, we demonstrated that the probability density $p^t_g(h)$ defined in \eqref{eq:peakedness} is sharply peaked at the classical configuration $h=u$, where $g=Hu$ is the polar decomposition, as $t\rightarrow 0 $.
 The results, visualized in Fig. \ref{fig:mcmc1}, confirm that the coherent states are sharply peaked in the configuration space.